 The return value is described as follows:

-- A table is returned, with the number of rows equal to the maximum number of elements in the input arrays, the number of columns equal to the number of input arrays, and empty rows in columns with fewer elements filled with
+- Returns a table with a number of rows equal to the maximum number of elements in the input arrays and a number of columns equal to the number of input arrays.
+Columns with fewer array elements are padded with

-unnestonly unpacks the first layer (the outermost array), resulting in an output that is an [n-1]-level nested array. - The nth row contains the nth subelement of each array.
+unnestonly unfolds the first layer (the outermost layer), and the output is an array nested n-1 layers deep. - The content of the nth line corresponds to the nth subelement of each array.
 If the elements of

-arr_listare basic data types, the output type is the same as the type of the corresponding element.
-If the elements are arrays, the output type is also an array.
+arr_listare basic data types, the output type is the corresponding type of those elements.
+If the elements are array types, the output type is the array type.

 - The